 If you set a LOW aperture MORE light comes in, if your aperture is HIGH, LESS light comes in.

-So, when you take a photo, light comes into the camera for short amount of time and that’s how your picture is taken.
+So, when you take a photo, the light comes into the camera for a short amount of time and that’s how your picture emerges.
 The amount of time the camera’s shutter stays open (so basically how long we’re going to let the light come in) is our shutter speed!

 The shutter speed varies, but basically, a high number means the shutter closes faster.
 So, the question is, why would you like to alter the shutter speed?
 If you imagine a picture as a freeze frame of what’s happening, the shutter speed catches the frame.

 A fast shutter speed then means that fast movements are still crisp and sharp (as the photo only catches THAT exact moment when your subject is moving a specific way).
-A slower shutter speed, catches a longer movement.
-Therefore, if your subject runs, for example, it can be that it is blurred.
+A slower shutter speed catches a longer movement.
+Therefore, if your subject runs, for example, it can become blurry.

 The last thing controlling the light is the ISO.
 The ISO basically controls the light-sensitivity of the sensor and when shooting analogue, the ISO is based on the film you purchase.
 I’m not going to go deep into theory as I don’t really think that’s necessary, but instead here’s a simple thing to know.